zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 ## Implementation Complete 🎉

-The return track support feature is fully implemented, tested, and documented.
+The return track support feature is fully implemented, tested, documented, and cleaned up.
 The unified architecture approach proved successful, avoiding code duplication while providing full functionality for both track types.
+The branch is now production-ready and optimized for merge.